-Liquidation, or dissolution is the procedure for concluding the affairs of a company which is no longer required, or which cannot continue by reason of its insolvency.
-The assets of the company are realised and the proceeds are distributed.
-The company’s liabilities must be paid first, any remaining surplus will then be distributed to the shareholders.
-If the assets are insufficient to pay the company’s liabilities in full, the company is insolvent so creditors will only be able to receive part payment.
+Liquidation, or dissolution, is the procedure for concluding the affairs of a company which is no longer required or cannot continue because of its insolvency.
+The assets of the company are realised, and the proceeds are distributed.
+The company’s liabilities must be paid first.
+Any remaining surplus will then be distributed to the shareholders.
+If the assets are insufficient to pay the company’s liabilities in full, the company is insolvent, so creditors will only be able to receive part payment.

 Following the conclusion of its liquidation, a company is dissolved – ie: its name is removed from the register of companies and it ceases to exist.